 3) Completion of 450 hours of supervised practice within an ACEND accredited DT program

 Courses required for the DT program will be scheduled during the fall and spring semesters.
+Courses will be offered in-person, online, or in a hybrid modality.
 Information about the starting and ending dates for each semester, as well as any dates for which college will be closed and/or classes will not be available are available online at the SRJC Schedule of Classes and Academic Calendar.